Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: Upper Bound Proof and Refutation of the Conjecture

 \subsection{Upper Bound for the Direct Sum of the Counterexample}

+Having shown the lower bound, we now require an upper bound on the communication required when solving instances in batch.
+In this section, we first prove such an upper bound and then conclude the paper by establishing that our family of functions refutes the direct sum conjecture.
+We finally record a further quantitative consequence comparing $\comp{\phi_i^{178}}$ and $\comp{\phi_i}$.

-Throughout the following section, we will focus on our communication games interpreted as boolean functions with inputs partitioned into two.
-Furthermore, we will naturally extend previous definitions to functions (games) where the outputs are natural numbers rather than booleans.
+Throughout this section, we view our communication games as Boolean functions with the inputs partitioned into two.
+We also extend the previous definitions in the evident way to functions whose outputs are natural numbers rather than Booleans.